DMT (AKA the “spirit molecule”) is best known for its ability to induce dreamlike states of consciousness.

 Serotonin is involved with numerous activities in the brain — from regulating mood and emotion to regulating the default mode network (DMN).

 The subtle differences between different psychedelics come down to the overflow effects these drugs have on other receptors.
-Some of these receptors have a stronger impact on visual perception, others with mood or regulation of the DMN.
+Some of these receptors have a stronger impact on visual perception, others on mood or regulation of the DMN.

 DMT, in particular, has been shown to interact with the 5-HT1A, 5-HT1B, 5-HT1D, 5-HT2A, 5-HT2B, 5-HT2C, 5-HT5A, 5-HT6, and 5-HT7 receptors .